gausby/tortoise/docs/connecting_to_a_mqtt_broker.md

     certificates, but an attacker could intercept the connection without detection!

+Note that any paths must be specified as charlists.

 The implementation is based on the `:ssl` module from the Erlang distribution, so be sure to check the documentation for the `:ssl` module for detailed information on the possible configuration